 QuickTime Alternative to Record Screen on Mac

-Best For: It's a top-rated tool that's perfect for recording, creating tutorials, and demos due to its intensive recording and annotation features.
+Best For: It's a top-rated tool perfect for recording and creating tutorials and demos due to its intensive recording and annotation features.

-Price: Premium subscription costs $42.95 (Personal) for two PCs with lifetime support and upgrade.
+Price: Premium subscription costs $42.95 (Personal) for two PCs with lifetime support and upgrades.